jfrog/documentation/jfrog-applications/jfrog-cli/cli-command-summaries.md

 Each command that implements the `CommandSummaryInterface` will have its own subdirectory inside the `JFROG_CLI_COMMAND_SUMMARY_OUTPUT_DIR/JFROG_COMMAND_SUMMARY` directory.

-Each subdirectory will contain data files, each representing a command recording, and a markdown file which has been generated from all the data files.
+Every subdirectory will house data files, each one corresponding to a command recording, along with a markdown file that has been created from all the data files.
+The function implemented by the user is responsible for processing all the data files within its respective subdirectory and generating a markdown string.

 ```
 JFROG_CLI_COMMAND_SUMMARY_OUTPUT_DIR/JFROG_COMMAND_SUMMARY